haskellfoundation/haskellfoundation.github.io/podcast/6/transcript.markdown

 teach courses to our own PhD students, and that worked really well, and it grew over the last 21 years, and now it's I think one of the main training events for students in theoretical computer science, mainly with a programming language semantics slant on it.
-One ff the main training environments for those kind of students in Europe, but we do have people coming from America and further afield as well.
+One of the main training environments for those kind of students in Europe, but we do have people coming from America and further afield as well.
 These days, it gets about a hundred ...